prashant-mahanta/ITWS-3-Project-Final/README.md

  To run this project simply run the python file manage.py in the folder.
  > python manage.py runserver
- Then after that you can check the working of the website.

  For guide: [here](https://docs.djangoproject.com/en/2.0/intro/install/)